-About the Tomás Rivera Conference
+About the Tomás Rivera Symposium

-The annual Tomás Rivera Conference, initiated in 1988, honors the legacy of Tomás Rivera by providing an international form for reflection on the contributions of Chicanos and Latinos in the worlds of the arts, literature, creative writing, culture, business, medicine, and education.
-The Conference is purposefully cross-disciplinary, bridging the disciplines to highlight and explore the diversity of issues and concerns that are important to the Latino community as well as the community at-large.
+The annual Tomás Rivera Symposium, initiated in 1988, honors the legacy of Tomás Rivera by providing an international form for reflection on the contributions of Chicanos and Latinos in the worlds of the arts, literature, creative writing, culture, business, medicine, and education.
+The Symposium is purposefully cross-disciplinary, bridging the disciplines to highlight and explore the diversity of issues and concerns that are important to the Latino community as well as the community at-large.

 About Dr. Tomás Rivera